 What to Expect After Gastric Bypass Surgery

-With the right lifestyle changes and regular checkups, many patients are able to enjoy long-term weight loss following bariatric bypass surgery.
-However, keep in mind there may be other weight-loss options available to you.
-Ask your doctor about other types of surgeries to find out which one you may be a good candidate for.
+With the right lifestyle changes and regular checkups, over time many patients are able to enjoy long-term weight loss and improved health and quality of life following gastric bypass surgery.
+Ask your surgeon which type of surgery you may be a good candidate for.

 Your Weight-Loss Journey Continues at RUMC